The Kervaire conjecture and the minimal complexity of surfaces: A lower bound of the minimal complexity

-In the case $n=\infty$, turns with cost $1$ are represented by red edges in Figure \ref{fig: turngraph} illustrating the case of $m=2$, where one can observe that most oriented loops contain at least one such edges.
-The reason to choose this cost function would become clearer if one restricts attention to the cost of turns among $b_i$'s (resp. $a_i$'s); See the red edges in the rectangular boxes in Figure \ref{fig: turngraph} as well as Sections \ref{subsubsec: case 1} and \ref{subsubsec: case 2} below.
+In the case $n=\infty$, turns with cost $1$ are represented by red edges in Figure \ref{fig: turngraph} illustrating the case of $m=2$, where one can observe that most oriented loops contain at least one such edge.
+The reason to choose this cost function becomes clearer if one restricts attention to the cost of turns among $b_i$'s (resp. $a_i$'s); see the red edges in the rectangular boxes in Figure \ref{fig: turngraph} as well as Sections \ref{subsubsec: case 1} and \ref{subsubsec: case 2} below.